Morpheus Descends: Post-breakup activity (1998-2012)

-After the band's break-up in 1998, members of the group went on to work on other projects.
-Both Stevens and Yench would go on to perform in Incantation.
-Yench is currently a member of the Mausoleum, Typhus, and Engorge groups.
-Inzerra plays in the bands Mortician and Funerus and was once a member of the crossover thrash group Generation Kill.
+After the band's break-up in 1998, the members worked on other projects.
+Stevens and Yench performed in Incantation.
+Yench is a member of Mausoleum, Typhus, and Engorge.
+Inzerra plays in the bands Mortician and Funerus and was once a member of crossover thrash group Generation Kill.
 Faggio plays in Rooms of Ruin and Cabal 34.
-Andy Newton joined the black metal band Fog under the nickname "Lord Typhus Mirinor."
+Andy Newton joined black metal band Fog under the nickname "Lord Typhus Mirinor."

 Former vocalist Jeff Riemer died on August 30, 2005, of a heroin overdose.

 Reunion (2013-present)

-The band performed their first show since their break-up in 1998 with a lineup of founding members Yench, Inzerra, Faggio, and Campbell, and newly recruited guitarist Ed Winners in 2013.
-The idea to reunite had stuck with the band since their initial dissolution.
-However, it was not until 2012, when Inzerra and Yench met at Maryland Deathfest, that the idea was taken seriously.
-To celebrate the band's 25th anniversary in 2015, Dark Descent Records released the three-disc anthology box set From Blackened Crypts that contained the band's entire recorded discography, a DVD Visage of Malady containing live footage and interviews, and two newly recorded tracks.
-The two new tracks, "Oozing of the Urn" and "The King's Curse," were released as their own separate 7" record that same year under the same name.
-Webzine Metal Rules named From Blackened Crypts as the best box set of 2015.
-The 7" was mentioned in Death Metal Underground's "Best Albums of 2015" feature.
+The band performed their first show since their break-up in 1998, with founding members Yench, Inzerra, Faggio, and Campbell, and new guitarist Ed Winners, in 2013.
+The idea to reunite had lingered since their initial dissolution.
+It was until 2012, when Inzerra and Yench met at Maryland Deathfest, that they took the idea seriously.
+To celebrate the band's 25th anniversary in 2015, Dark Descent Records released the three-disc anthology box set From Blackened Crypts, which contained the band's entire discography, the DVD Visage of Malady with live footage and interviews, and two new tracks, "Oozing of the Urn" and "The King's Curse," also released as a separate 7" record that same year under the same name.
+Webzine Metal Rules named From Blackened Crypts the best box set of 2015.
+Death Metal Underground's "Best Albums of 2015" feature mentioned the 7".

-The group has been touring regularly since their reunion and has announced plans to write and record more new material in the future.
+The group has toured regularly since their reunion, and has announced plans to write and record new material in the future.